Call us: +1-415-738-4000

 maxEntriesLocalDisk– The maximum sum total number of elements (cache entries) allowed on the disk tier for the cache.
 If this target is exceeded, eviction occurs to bring the count within the allowed target.
 The default value is 0, which means no eviction takes place (infinite size is allowed).
 A setting of 0 means that no eviction of the cache's entries takes place, and consequently can cause the node to run out of disk space.

 eternalflag is set, it overrides any finite TTI/TTL values that have been set.

 See How Configuration Affects Element Eviction for more information on how configuration can impact eviction.
-See Distributed Cache Configuration for definitions of other available configuration properties.
+See this BigMemory Max document on distributed cache configuration for definitions of other available configuration properties.

 Entire caches can be pinned using the